Dunlap Exclusive

 Charles Dunlap (conceived October 23, 1983) is better known by his stagename Dunlap Exclusive.
-He is a Grammy, Stellar and 3x Dove award winning music producer from Nashville, Tennessee who has worked with artists such as 2 Chainz, Lloyd, Jim Jones, Trina, Rick Ross and Lecrae.
+He is a Grammy, Stellar and 3x Dove award-winning music producer from Nashville, Tennessee who has worked with artists such as 2 Chainz, Lloyd, Jim Jones, TLC (group) Trina, Rick Ross and Lecrae.

 As a visionary, Dunlap realized he had outgrown his hometown and moved to Atlanta to pursue music.
-Right off the bat in his profession, he worked with Gorrila Zoe at Block ENT in the Mixtape market.
+He began working with Gorilla Zoe at Block ENT in the Mixtape market.
 Later he worked with Atlanta Def Jam/DTP recording artist Playaz Circle as well as landing a placement on Tampa's Atlantic/Big Gates artist Plies on his album Goon Affiliated.

 Dunlap left Atlanta to work closely with Interscope group I Square, and Dirty Money on their “Last Train To Paris” album in Los Angeles.
 Returning to Atlanta a little over a year later, he landed a placement on Jim Jones' album “Capo”.
 From there he went on to working with acts such as Lecrae, TLC, Snoop Dogg and more.